dib-lab/2020-workflows-paper/README.md

 This repository is an online, collaborative guide written with [manubot](https://manubot.org/).
 We are seeking input from workflow-enabled biologists of all levels anywhere in the world.

-Our goal is to generate a helpful introduction to using workflow systems for large-scale analysis of sequencing data.
+Our goal is to generate a helpful set of "Good Enough" Practices (GEP) for leveraging workflow systems to streamline large-scale biological analyses.
-We originally sought to compile []"Good Enough Practices" (GEP) for data intensive biology](https://github.com/bluegenes/2020-latex-gep/tree/latex), but our goals changed through iterations of feedback primarily from members and friends of the [DIB-lab](http://ivory.idyll.org/lab/).
+ [Our initial attempt](https://github.com/bluegenes/2020-latex-gep), has been much improved through iterations of feedback primarily from members and friends of the [DIB-lab](http://ivory.idyll.org/lab/).
-We aim to broaden the perspectives and guidance provided by the document to include strategies used by other workflow-enabled biologists.
+While the practices are written with specific examples for high-throughput sequencing data, we aim to broaden the perspectives and guidance provided by the document to include strategies used by other workflow-enabled biologists.
 This repository is also a living document that aims to consolidate and integrate helpful information about workflow systems and their applications in data-intensive biology.
 We hope this document will facilitate and ease the adoption of workflow systems for large scale analysis of sequencing data.